SPMIC-UoN/BRC_Pipeline/README.md

-# BRC_pipeline
+# BRC Pipeline

-The BRC Pipelines scripts are being released for processing MRI data.
-This procesisng pipeline could be applied to diiferent modalities such as T1w, T2w, dMRI, and resting-state fMRI datasets.
+The BRC Pipeline scripts are being released for processing magnetic resonance imaging (MRI) data.
+This procesisng pipeline could be applied to diiferent modalities such as T1w/T2w MRI, diffusion MRI, and functional MRI datasets.

 For further information, please see: